Blog · Review Essay · Last reviewed June 23, 2026

 This is the book's durable insight.
 Many contemporary AI systems are not hand-coded machines in the older sense.
 They are trained systems, shaped by data, loss functions, feedback, benchmarks, deployment environments, user behavior, and post-release adaptation.
 Their behavior is not always legible as a clean chain from designer intention to output.
 They feel less like clocks than cultivated populations.

-That does not make them alive.
+That does not make them alive, conscious, or beyond ordinary responsibility.
 It does change the governance problem.
 A living analogy can help people notice emergence, dependency, and feedback.
-It can also smuggle in fatalism, as if systems that grow are beyond responsibility.
+It can also smuggle in fatalism, as if systems that grow are beyond accountability.
 The fact that a system behaves adaptively does not absolve the people who fund it, deploy it, tune it, market it, and route other people's lives through it.

 Distributed Control